os-gabe/fixtrack/README.md

 ```bash
 apt install virtualenvwrapper
 ```
 Set up virtualenvwrapper and your python paths by putting these at the end of your ~/.bashrc file.
+On a Mac you would edit `~/.bash_profile` rather than `~/.bashrc`.
 Don't forget to source it or open a new terminal afterwards.
 ```
 source /usr/share/virtualenvwrapper/virtualenvwrapper.sh